Jayashree-D/docs/designs/multihost-physical-led.md

  - "udev rules" are handled to monitor the physical LEDs events.

- - Once the udev event is initialized for the LED, it will save those LED name in a file using the script instead of triggering systemd service.
+ - Once the udev event is initialized for the LED, it will save those LED names in a file using the script instead of triggering the systemd service.

  - Phosphor-led-sysfs daemon will read the LED names from the file and create a dbus path and interface under single systemd service.